RarelyCharlie/rarelycharlie.github.io/_howto/editor.md

 If you cannot fix the cursive and novelty fonts by changing font settings, then you can use the enhanced editor to fix them.
 Log in to 7 Cups and go to your My Settings page.
 In the Display Preferences section, check the box: Load extra fonts in forums  There is no need to save the settings, because the change takes effect immediately.
 If you have member and listener accounts, it affects both.

 ### Known issues

-- Blockquote doesn't work in a feed.
-This will be investigated.
+Known issues in version 0.8:

-- In a feed the toolbar buttons are black-and-white.
-This is low priority and it's not being worked on.
+- In a feed, various things don't work.
+This is being investigated.

 ### Removing the enhancement
 If you want to remove the enhancement, you can temporarily disable the script or you can delete it.
 You can also disable or delete Tampermonkey.